 Having lived in the world’s ramen capital city Hakata for over a year, I’ve been searching for a bowl in Europe that comes close.
 When it comes to Manchester, CBRB is the city’s best attempt.

-Their tonkotsu ramen (£ 12.50) comes with the vitals a purist would be looking for.
+Their tonkotsu ramen (£ 14.00) comes with the vitals a purist would be looking for.
 Thick, cloudy pork bone broth, soft, chewy noodles and a halved egg with a thick, gooey yolk.
-CBRB’s other specialty, bao buns (£ 4.50), come packed with excellently fresh ingredients and well-selected flavours.
-Despite the modest menu, CBRB offers vegetarian options, including ramen.
+CBRB’s other specialty, bao buns (£ 4.75), come packed with excellently fresh ingredients and well-selected flavours.
+Despite the modest menu, CBRB offers vegetarian buns, ramen and small plates.